bart-blommaerts/bart-blommaerts.github.io/_posts/2018-10-01-5-dysfunctions.md

 # In summary
 The book simplifies a lot, yet provides eye-opening insights if you work as part of a (leadership) team.
-It is narrated in under four hours and really merrits your attention!
+It is narrated in under four hours and really merits your attention!
 Real teamwork is difficult, however it can provide amazing results.